Decomposition of galactic X-ray emission with Phox: Contributions from hot gas and XRBs: Synthetic X-ray emission

 \subsection{Hot gas emission model}

-The synthetic X-ray emission for each hot-phase gas element in the simulations is modelled based on their intrinsic thermal and chemical properties (density, temperature, metallicity).
-A single-temperature \texttt{VAPEC} thermal emission model with heavy element emission lines \citep{APEC} is then assumed for every gas element making use of the implementation in \xspec{} \citep{XSPEC}.
+The synthetic X-ray emission for each hot-phase gas element in the simulations is modeled based on their intrinsic thermal and chemical properties (density, temperature, metallicity).
+A single-temperature thermal emission model with heavy element emission lines {based on the Astrophysical Plasma Emission Code (APEC)} \citep{APEC} is then assumed for every gas element making use of the implementation in \xspec{} \citep{XSPEC}.
 For further details on the implementation, we refer the reader to the description provided in \cite{Biffi+2012,Biffi+2013}.